sygad/IR-Beam-Sensor/README.md

 <img src="images/Stairs-Beam-New-Device.jpg" alt="New ESPHome device added to devices list" style="width:900px;"/>

 Click on the Stairs Beam Sensor device to see a list of entities.
-You can test the Motion entity by connecting GND to D1, the motion entity will change from "Clear" to "Detected"
+You can test the Motion entity by connecting GND to D1 on the Wemos D1.
+The motion entity will change from "Clear" to "Detected"

 <img src="images/Stairs-beam-device-information.jpg" alt="All information for new stairs beam sensor device" style="width:900px;"/>